msingh-leaptodigital/meta_photo_picker/README.md

 - On Android, this checks the actual storage permission status
 - `limitedAccess` is only available on iOS 14+ when user selects specific photos

+**⚠️ Android Important:** On Android 14+ (API 34+), the permission state is cached by the system.
+If a user changes permissions in system settings (from limited to full access or vice versa), the app must be completely terminated and restarted for the new permission state to be reflected.
+This is Android system behavior - the permission state is stored in the app's process memory and only updates on app restart.

 ## 📖 API Reference

 ### Configuration Options